Esther Griffin White

-Esther Griffin White, (1869–1954), was an American journalist, poet, politician, and women's rights activist.
+Esther Griffin White (1869–1954), was an American journalist, poet, politician, and women's rights activist.
 She was an active members of the women's suffrage movement and in 1920 became the first woman in Indiana to have her name on a state election ballot.
 White was also the first woman in Indiana to campaign for a seat in the United States House of Representatives.

 Early life and education

 White was born in Richmond, Indiana in 1869.
 Her parents, Oliver White and Mary Caroline Cottom, were Quakers, and her father was a teacher.
 As a teenager, White attended classes at Earlham College, but never completed her degree.

 Career

 Journalism

 Throughout her lifetime, White worked as a journalist for several Richmond newspapers including the Richmond Morning News and the Palladium-Item, and was a member of the Indiana Women's Press Club.
 White also founded her own newspaper, which she titled The Little Paper.
 The paper was reportedly written and published entirely by White.

 Articles by White were published in magazines such as House Beautiful, American Art News, Woman's Home Companion, and Brush and Pencil.

+She also published under pseudonyms such as "Z" and "Graveyard Ripplings" in both Chicago and Atlanta papers.